yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 >
 {: .hands_on}

 The function outputs a **KMD plot**, where the noise area is separated in between red lines, and a **noise estimate**.
 The noise estimate we can then multiply with a multiplier, typically value between 3 and 10 in order to remove low intensity m/z values.
-Multiplication with 10 means we will be very stringent and the signal-to-noise ratio will be high, multiplication with 3 means the signal-to-noise ratio will be low.
+Multiplication with 10 means we will be very stringent, the signal-to-noise ratio will be high and close to the limit of quantitation (LOQ), whereas multiplication with 3 means the signal-to-noise ratio will be low and we are close to the limit of detection (LOD).
 Optimal is therefore to start with e.g. 6 and check the results using SNplot, as we will do further.

 > <question-title></question-title>
 >